5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Service Type, Device Type, Stake Holder, and Geography.
+The Mobile Health (mHealth) Market is segmented by Service Type (Monitoring Services, Diagnostic Services, Treatment Services, Wellness and Fitness Solutions and Other Services), Device Type, Stake Holder, and Geography.

 Fastest Growing Market: